calbasantana/rover-challenges-arena/README.md

 ## Assembly
 Once all parts have been completed and relevant parts spray painted, it's time for assembly.
 I highly suggest building the middle layer first so you can connect the large walnut sheet across both tables, which will provide some stability as you go on to assemble the rest.
 I expct assembly to take a full day or two given all the parts and screwing of components required.

-For Challenge 5: Surface Navigation with Lunar Rock, I recommend adding some tape along the walls so the mixture doesn't seep through easily.
+For Challenge 5: Surface Navigation, I recommend adding some tape along the walls so the mixture doesn't seep through easily.
 You can include as many or as few rocks as you would like.
-I recommend using the medium-sized rocks all throughout the surface and the larger rocks for Challenge 1: Hercules's Push and maybe a few spread out on the Challenge 5: Surface Navigation with Lunar Rock.
+I recommend using the medium-sized rocks all throughout the surface and the larger rocks for Challenge 1: Hercules's Push and maybe a few spread out on the Challenge 5: Surface Navigation.

 # Challenges Overview
 This part is the most relevant for students as it relates to what each challenge is specifically asking, so some students viewing this repository might want to skip to this section.
 For each challenge, there is an **Engineering Component** and a **Physics Component**.
 Students will be awarded points based on both the physical completion of the challenge (the former) and the completion of the mini-lab associated with it (the latter).